Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Your [[Hausverwaltung]]**
     Landlords prefer people they already know.
 They might give you priority when they have an apartment for rent.
 - **Your university**
-    Universities have boards with apartment listings, and help clinics for new students.[^7]
+    Universities have boards with apartment listings, and help clinics for new students.[^7] Join the waiting list for [student housing](#student-housing).

 ### Apartment search websites

 - **[ImmoScout24](https://www.immobilienscout24.de/)**
     The biggest housing website.
-You must pay for a premium account.
-Without it, you have no chance.[^1]
+You can pay for a premium account to message landlords first.
+Without the premium account, you have no chance.[^1]
 - **[Kleinanzeigen](https://www.kleinanzeigen.de:443/)** - Biggest classified ads site
 - **[Immowelt](https://www.immowelt.de/)** - Second biggest apartment listing site
 - [Immonet](https://www.immonet.de/)